Green-Engineers-Lab/Population-Scenario-Project/README.md

 - download "R" and "R-studio" matching to the specification of your PC
   - Follow the instruction of https://rstudio-education.github.io/hopr/starting.html

-Even if you have any troubles to download R or Rstudio, you can attend and see the demonstratrion in the second session!
+Even if you have any troubles to download R or R-studio, you can attend and see the demonstratrion in the second session!

 ### 3. Excel 'Development' ribbon activation
 -  open 'file'.